 If you grew up with an emotionally absent mom, it negatively impacted your life and your ability to connect with your inner world.
 Understanding your journey can help you celebrate your feelings, not hide from them.

 I kept hearing from experts that leading a life of intention was the key to happiness and well-being, but what the heck did it even mean?
 While everyone needs to discover that for themselves, I learned for me it meant meditation, gratitude, living in the moment, and always making time for tea!

 Childhood obesity is an epidemic in our country and, as a former fat kid, my heart goes out to all those who suffer from it.
 While concerned parents want to help, they often make the problem worse.
-By not looking at the bigger picture but only focusing on the weight, moms and dads miss the mark.
+By only focusing on the weight and not the bigger picture, moms and dads miss the mark.

 One in every three women sees themselves as fatherless.
 Whether your dad was lost to you through death, divorce, addiction, or neglect, you struggle because of it and need to deal with your hurt.
 If you don't, you may struggle with low self-esteem, eating disorders, and destructive relationships.